 Media advisory: The full study is linked to this news release.

-Authors: Jing Huang, Ph.D., of the Peking University School of Public Health in Beijing, is the corresponding author.
+Authors: Kristen Choi, Ph.D., R.N., of the UCLA School of Nursing in Los Angeles, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.